icherniavsky/dogetweet/README.md

 CoinMarketCap which can be found by following this [link](https://coinmarketcap.com/api/).

-Additionally, each user must have tweeter account for
+Additionally, each user must have twitter account for
 <code>rtweet</code> to work.
 At the first start of
 <code>dogetweet</code>, <code>rtweet</code> will connect you to Twitter
 API automatically in a new window of your browser.
-Be aware that the function <code>stream\_tweets</code> that this package relies on \< code\>rtweet</code> which has some restrictions.
-More information can be found [here](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/filter-realtime/guides/streaming-message-types).
+Be aware that the function <code>stream\_tweets</code> has some restrictions.
+More information about the restricitions can be found [here](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/filter-realtime/guides/streaming-message-types).

 ## Usage